Best Dog Dewormers

 We’ve rounded up the most popular dog dewormers, often recommended by veterinarians and much-loved among pet parents.
 In addition to our list of best dog dewormers that will suit any dog’s needs, you’ll also find all information about internal parasites in dogs and how to successfully deal with them–just read on!

 With pyrantel pamoate and praziquantel as its active ingredients, Triple Wormer treats tapeworms, roundworms, and hookworms–7 different species in total.
 As flavored chewable, this dewormer is easy to administer- most pooches will willingly gobble it up!
 Of course, in case you have a picky eater, you can put the dewormer in a pill pocket or a piece of food they like and it won’t affect the effectiveness of the anti-parasitic.
-This broad spectrum dewormer is meant to be used on medium and large dog breeds and it is available separately for puppies and small dogs.
+This non-prescription, broad spectrum dewormer is meant to be used on medium and large dog breeds and it is available separately for puppies and small dogs.

 Is your dog infested with tapeworms and you have that confirmed by a vet?
 In that case, it’s best to offer highly targeted anthelmintic that successfully eliminates common tapeworms in canines- dipylidium caninum and taenia pisiformis, to be precise.
 The active ingredient in this formula is praziquantel and it can be given to pets with or without food.
 Naturally, since these are tablets, it’s easier to just crush them and mix in a delicacy your pet loves- to avoid having to shove a tablet down their throat when they’re refusing to cooperate.